 Effect: The reported column forces may not have been correct for the case of a Gravity column supported by a Frame beam.

-SLOPING MEMBER LOADS*: If a beam framed into a sloping beam and if the option in the Manager to automatically include Beam self-weight in the determination of Dead Loads had been selected, the reaction from the beam supported by the sloping beam was unnecessarily transformed (the reaction had already been transformed and didn’t need to be done again) into the sloping beam’s local axis when the beams were designed during a Design All, resulting in incorrect design Dead Load point loads on the sloping beam.
+SLOPING MEMBER LOADS AND REACTIONS*: If a beam framed into a sloping beam and if the option in the Manager to automatically include Beam self-weight in the determination of Dead Loads had been selected, the reaction from the beam supported by the sloping beam was unnecessarily transformed (the reaction had already been transformed and didn’t need to be done again) into the sloping beam’s local axis when the beams were designed during a Design All, resulting in incorrect design Dead Load point loads on the sloping beam.

 MOMENT CAPACITY OF ASYMMETRIC I-SHAPED MEMBERS: In the calculation of the moment capacity of asymmetric I-shaped members in Section F4 of AISC 360-16, the reported moment capacity was erroneous when Iyc/Iy was greater than 0.23 (the program always used Rpc = 1.0 even when a larger value was permitted).

 Effect: The program conservatively used a Rpc = 1.0 in the determination of the moment capacity.

 BUILT-UP BOX SHAPES: The reported capacities of built-up box sections with slender elements designed according to AISC 360-05/10 Section F7 were incorrect.

 Effect: Built-up box sections with slender elements designed according to AISC 360-05/10 reported incorrect capacities and consequently an incorrect interaction ratio when the design was governed by the limit states of Flange and Web Local Buckling.